gouniverse/cms/README.md

 A "plug-and-play" content managing system (CMS) for GoLang that does its job and stays out of your way.

+## License

+This project is licensed under the GNU General Public License version 3 (GPL-3.0).
+You can find a copy of the license at https://www.gnu.org/licenses/gpl-3.0.en.html

+For commercial use, please use my [contact page](https://lesichkov.co.uk/contact) to obtain a commercial license.

 ## Introduction

 All of the existing GoLang CMSs require a full installations from scratch.
 Its impossible to just add them to an exiting Go application, and even when added feel like you don't get what you hoped for.